Furlong to Pace Converter

 The pace gradually fell out of official use with the rise of standardized systems like the Imperial system (feet, yards) and the Metric system (meters), which offered greater precision and consistency.

-Common Uses for furlongs and paces
+Common Uses and Applications: furlongs vs paces

 Explore the typical applications for both Furlong (imperial/US) and Pace (imperial/US) to understand their common contexts.